mrgeoffrich/learn-openstack-website/docs/openstack-single.md

 Now browse to https://allinone or https://192.168.0.50 (where you put in the proper IP address there) to get to the dashboard.

-Now that you have the dashboard open and have logged in, lets provision a server and get it working!
+Now that you have the dashboard open log in as the user "demo".
+Now lets provision a server and get it working!

 ### One more Network Setting